NORTHSHAW877/My-Portfolio/README.md

+🌐 My Portfolio

 A bold, modern portfolio website featuring a vibrant red color scheme with neon accent effects.
-Built with pure HTML, CSS, and vanilla JavaScript for optimal performance and easy customization.
+Built with pure HTML, CSS, and vanilla JavaScript for optimal performance and easy customization.Fully responsive layout across multiple devices.
 🎨 Features

 Responsive Design - Fully mobile-friendly layout that adapts to all screen sizes